UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-A total of 167 values are present for <recordCreationDate>.
+A total of 167 values are present for :code:`recordCreationDate`.
 This value shows when the record was originally created.
 All but one of these values precedes 2010.
 All of the recently migrated TEI SCOUT records (2,386) have a value of "2020-04-23-04:00".
 This is the only value not presented in EDTF format.
 Otherwise all of the values appear to come from Volunteer Voices.